• Skip to primary navigation

 07/14 By Vanessa

-5. CASE STUDIES- students love case studies where they get to act like detectives to solve medical mysteries.
+Students love case studies where they get to act like detectives to solve medical mysteries.
 And this gives them a higher understanding of the organelles and how they can affect the entire function of the cell (and organism).
 It’s a win-win!
+There is a popular free case study offered from NSTA called Little Girl Lost.
+You can find a couple cell case studies in my Cells Guided Inquiry Activity

-7. And lastly… allow opportunities for the students to connect.
-Numbers 5 and 6 above help with this, but it’s also useful to relate the cell organelles to the different types of cells in the body systems!
-This also establishes that not all cells are created equal, a cardiac muscle cell is very different than a white blood cell, for example!
+Relate the cell organelles to the different types of cells in the body systems!
+This also establishes that not all cells are created equal, a cardiac muscle cell is very different than a white blood cell, for example.
+One great website to demonstrate this is Lab Aids What Do Cells Do?

 Need more resources?
 Don’t reinvent the wheel.